 So, what’s in Vicky’s Sponge cake tea?

-This loose leaf blend is crafted with Sri Lankan black tea, freeze-dried raspberries, raspberry leaves, desiccated coconut, and natural flavouring.
-While it may sound strange to have coconut in a tea blend that should offer flavours of vanilla and cream, it's actually a great ingredient to add a creamy touch.
+This loose leaf black tea blend is crafted with Sri Lankan black tea, freeze-dried raspberries, raspberry leaves, desiccated coconut, and natural flavouring.
+While it may sound strange to have coconut in a tea blend that should offer flavours of vanilla and cream, it’s actually a great ingredient to add a creamy touch.
 Sri Lankan teas are lighter and brisker than Assam teas, which is a great choice for making a whole blend lighter and fresher – just like a real sponge cake should be.
 And finally, there are freeze-dried raspberries that add a fruity jammy touch.

 Dry leaves smell sweet and light, with dominant raspberry notes, like a raspberry sugar candy but lighter.